EARLY UK TELEPHONES

 The Gower-Bell Telephone Company was formed in 1880.
 The Gower-Bell telephone (a combination of a Gower receiver and a Gower transmitter) had first been manufactured by Messrs Scott and Wollaston with a licence issued to them from The Telephone Company Ltd in 1879.
 Gower ultimately acquired the licence and formed the company, which supplied the Post Office with 20,000 telephones.
 The company was eventually taken over by the Consolidated Telephone Construction and Maintenance Company who continued to supply the GPO with this instrument.

-This telephone replaced the Blakey and Emmott instrument (See below).
+This telephone replaced the Blakey and Emmott instrument (See above).

-The telephone below is using a "pencil" type transmitter.
+This telephone also uses a "pencil" type transmitter.

 Horse Collar Telephone